ShibeFaceSkrill/dogeparty/_posts/2022-05-22-shibeface-skrill-on-dogeparty.md

 <p>They do not all necessarily fit the common mold of what ETH 10k PFP collections have imprinted on the market.
 All the same, some are quite competitive, both artistically and memetically, to what we've come to expect from leading NFT projects.</p>

-## Dogeparty was there since the early days of crypto-assets
+## Dogeparty emerged in the the earliest days of crypto-assets

 A noteworthy feature of Dogeparty is its historical significance in NFT culture and the Bitcoin space.